indianajohn/jopenvrwrapper/README.md

   your shaders, render, call glFinish() and any other frame clean up code, and then do the same for the right eye.

 This process is demonstrated in examples/HelloWorld.java.
+Relevant parts are taggged with "OPENVR:".

 A build.gradle file is included as well as a pre-made gradle wrapper; on any machine with the JDK on it, running this should be as simple as running